GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### 🐞 Fixed

 ### ⬆️ Improved
 Now you can use the style `streamUiChannelListHeaderStyle` to customize ChannelListHeaderView.
 ### ✅ Added
+Now you can configure the style of `AttachmentMediaActivity`.
 ### ⚠️ Changed
 - 🚨 Breaking change: removed `MessageListItemStyle.threadsEnabled` property.
 You should use only the `MessageListViewStyle.threadsEnabled` instead.
 E.g. The following code will disable both _Thread reply_ message option and _Thread reply_ footnote view visible below the message list item:
 ```kotlin